ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_base.md

 {% include video id="chUPeWXtim4" provider="youtube" %}

 The PID used here inherits from the ROS Control [`control_toolbox::Pid`](http://wiki.ros.org/control_toolbox) that provides Dynamic Reconfigure out of the box to tune the proportional, integral and derivative gains.
+The behaviour when using only the P, I and D gains is that the output can overshoot and even change between positive and negative motor percent values because of a P gain that is too high.
+To avoid this a feed forward gain can help to reach the setpoint faster.
+To add this feed forward gain to the dynamic reconfigure parameters it is necessary to add a new parameter configuration file in this package inside a `cfg` folder.

+For more details on ROS dynamic reconfigure see [the official tutorials](http://wiki.ros.org/dynamic_reconfigure/Tutorials).

 After the use of the PID controller the robot is able to drive straight: